andreubotella/andreubotella.com/index.md

 full-stack web developer, with experience working with languages, runtimes and frameworks such as Node.js, React, Next.js, Express.js and PHP.

-Other interests of mine include math, physics, linguistics, music, and LGBTQ+ activism.
+Other interests of mine include math, physics, linguistics, music...

 ## Portfolio